eriksencosta/percentage/lib/dokka.md

     val roundsHalfUp = (615.0 / 53.0).percent(2)
     value * roundsHalfUp // 14.74

-Note that [Percentage.value][com.eriksencosta.percentage.Percentage.value] is never rounded.
-This way you can query the original value of the percentage.

 ## Other utilities

 ### Create a Percentage based on a ratio